The MAGIC of Modernization

 7. End Phase

 I’ve included a great helpful cheatsheet from Reddit that helps define these in a nutshell.
 Phases have phases within them.
-There’s only certain phases you can take certain actions in - like for example you can only play a land during Main Phase 1 and Main Phase 2.
+There are only certain phases you can take certain actions in - like for example you can only play a land during Main Phase 1 and Main Phase 2.

 MTG Turn Phase Order

 EDH is a 4 player game in its most basic of form, which goes around the table in clockwise order (unless you’re a rebel).
 Each player in turn order gets access to their own turn that consists of the 7 above listed phases.
-Once eery players goes through their first turn of 7 phases, the game naturally moves on to “turn 2”.
+Once every player goes through their first turn of 7 phases, the game naturally moves on to “turn 2”.

 With all of this said, I think we’re in a position where we can discuss what exactly Magic the Gathering has to do with Application Modernization.
 It’s extremely important when you think about “implementing” Modernization, that you plan accordingly.